Making extra copies of material you’ve purchased may save your ministry money. But the real cost of copyright infringement may shock you.

 Subscribe now or renew now and get a 1-year subscription for only $19.

-A man operated six websites where he posted scanned files of Marvel comic books and made them available for free.
+A man operated six websites where he posted pirated, scanned files of Marvel comic books and made them available for free.
 The sites boasted more than 100,000 issues available to the public and averaged 400,000 to 500,000 visits per day.
 Marvel’s site cost $10 per month to access online issues, and as a result of the free sites Marvel lost untold amounts of revenue.
-The FBI intervened and took control of the sites; currently the site owner is facing federal charges of copyright infringement.
+The FBI intervened and took control of the sites, leaving the site owner to face federal charges of copyright infringement.

-Just one more example: The Evangelical Christian Publisher Association (ECPA) in the United Kingdom recently sought legal action against Andrew Amue for copying hundreds of full texts of Christian books and posting them on his website.
-Amue charged a subscription fee for people to view the texts and ignored the ECPA’s cease-and-desist notices.
-As of May 2010, an arrest warrant had been issued for Amue for copyright infringement.
+Just one more example: The Evangelical Christian Publisher Association (ECPA) in the United Kingdom sought legal action against Andrew (Amue) Ansell for copying hundreds of full texts of Christian books and posting them on his website.
+Amue Ansell charged a subscription fee for people to view the texts and ignored the ECPA’s cease-and-desist notices.
+In 2010, an arrest warrant was issued for Amue Ansell for copyright infringement.
+By the latter part of that year, Amue Ansell had admitted guilt for copyright infringement, ending a seven-year battle with the ECPA.

-Copyright infringement is a term that up until about 10 years ago we didn’t hear much about.
+Copyright infringement is a term that up until about 15 years ago we didn’t hear much about.
 That’s largely because copyright infringement issues were left to mediation rooms and lawyers and corporations.
-Today, though, copyright infringement has become a front-and-center issue; what used to be handled in dusty courtrooms out of the public eye has become a startling new reality for people-and churches-everywhere.
+Today, though, copyright infringement is a front-and-center issue because of the ready access of the Internet, technology that’s advancing at a mind-bending pace, and the allure of (and our resulting expectation for) material that’s easy, free, and instant.
+An issue that used to be handled in dusty courtrooms out of the public eye has become a startling new reality and dilemma for people and churches everywhere.

 So, you ask, what do these cases have to do with your ministry?
-After all, it’s unlikely that you’re downloading songs and sharing them virally.
+After all, it’s unlikely that you’re downloading songs and peer sharing them.
 And you’re probably not scanning books you didn’t write and posting them online for the world to see or for a fee.
-But consider for a moment the things your church may do in its day-to-day work.
+But consider for a moment the common things your church may be doing or may consider doing in day-to-day work.

-Making copies of books or articles to distribute among volunteers and kids in your ministry
+- Making copies of books or articles to distribute among volunteers and parents in your ministry

-Burning CDs of popular worship music to share
+- Burning CDs of popular worship or VBS music to give to kids

-Using popular, mainstream characters, titles, and themes for ministry purposes without purchase
+- Using popular, mainstream characters, titles, and themes for ministry purposes without licensing purchase

-Historically-and sadly-churches have been offenders when it comes to copyright infringement-not because they’re trying to make a profit or they have less-than-good intentions.
-Rather, the main reasons churches cross lines when it comes to copyright is because they want to share material they think is good, they’re strapped by budgets, or they simply don’t realize they’re infringing on copyrights.
+Historically, churches have been offenders when it comes to copyright infringement—not because they’re trying to make a profit or they have less-than-good intentions.
+Rather, the main reasons churches cross lines when it comes to copyright is because they want to share material they think is good, they’re strapped by budgets, or they simply don’t realize they’re infringing on copyrights and costing authors, creators, and publishing companies revenue.

-We recently conducted an exclusive survey of 260 children’s ministers in churches across the country to find out what they knew-and how they felt-about copyrights.
+Children’s Ministry Magazine conducted an exclusive survey of 260 children’s ministers in churches across the U.S. to find out what they know—and how they feel—about copyrights.
 What we found was surprising, encouraging, and alarming.

-When it comes to a basic grasp of copyright compliance, the people we surveyed either say they understand and comply with copyright issues or they feel generally clueless about them.
+When it comes to a basic grasp of copyright compliance, the people we surveyed were split.
+They say they either understand and comply with copyright issues or they admit to feeling generally clueless about them.
 In our survey, 54 percent of children’s ministers say they feel well-equipped regarding copyright rules for print products, movies, and music.
-That leaves 42 percent who say they didn’t know what complying with copyrights meant, and 4 percent who admit they know they’re supposed to comply with copyrights-but don’t.
+That leaves 42 percent who say they don’t know what complying with copyrights means, and 4 percent who admit they know they’re supposed to comply with copyrights—but they choose not to.

 It’s important from a ministry perspective to get to the bottom of some common misconceptions.